A message was sent to a channel

 }

-If the message has been edited after posting it will include an edited property, including the user ID of the editor, and the timestamp the edit happened.
+If the message has been edited after posting, it will include an edited property, which includes the user ID of the editor and the timestamp for when the edit occurred.
 The original text of the message is not available.
-For example:

 {